Jazz Curtis: Relationships

 Jazz is introduced as the mother of established character Drew Curtis (Bobby Morley).
 Gordon found it "suitably humbling" when she discovered that she had secured "the role of a mother to a guy in his 20s."
 Despite the actors being close in age, Gordon believed it worked well on-screen.
 She added "it actually really works for the character that I’m playing, although the mother-son relationship is reversed.
 He’s more the parent and she’s the irresponsible one.
 They’re more like buddies than mother and son."

 Jazz has not been a good mother to Drew and has often failed to support him.
 Gordon believed that "Jazz doesn’t really have many good qualities as a mother."
 She explained that it is important to be loving and consistent to children, but Jazz would often fail to be that type of mother.
 She concluded that "Jazz is very inconsistent with her behaviour towards Drew.
 And to make kids feel valued is important."
 When Jazz arrives in Summer Bay, it becomes apparent that Jazz is hiding a secret about Drew's friend Jules Munroe (Joel Phillips).
 She uses their secret to exert power over him.
+Jazz claims to be visiting after Dan Baker (Tim Campbell) informs her that Drew has quit school.
+It soon becomes apparent that Jazz has actually broken-up with her partner and is running away.
+Morely told an Inside Soap reporter that Jazz had been absent from Drew's life for five years and is apprehensive about reconnecting with her.
+He explained that "he's never got along with Jazz, and he doesn't want the past being raked over yet again."
+Her presence makes Drew suspicious of Jazz's true intentions and believes she has an ulterior motive for visiting him.
+Morely described a difficult relationship between the two characters.
+He branded Jazz "a cold, selfish socialite" who is a "negative influence" on Drew.
+Jazz has never been maternal and "he's never known her to be an affectionate, comforting mother."
+Drew is scared of what Jazz "might have planned" or "what she could do" to his life.
+Morely found the story of Jazz and Drew's fractured relationship difficult to portray.
+He was close to his own mother and believed "it's a stretch to imagine what this would be like for Drew."

 Writers created an inheritance scam story for Jazz in which she tries to steal the money her mother set aside for Drew in her will.
 Jazz does not expect to enjoy spending time with Drew and the pair develop a bond.
 She is shocked when Drew offers to share the inheritance money equally with Jazz.
 He later discovers the truth and is left "mortified" and "betrayed" by her scheming.